n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/conversational-agent.md

 # Conversational AI Agent node

 The Conversational Agent has human-like conversations.
 It can maintain context, understand user intent, and provide relevant answers.
-This agent is typically used for building chatbots, virtual assistants and customer support systems.
+This agent is typically used for building chatbots, virtual assistants, and customer support systems.

 The Conversational Agent describes tools in the system prompt and parses JSON responses for tool calls.
 If your preferred AI model doesn't support tool calling or you're handling simpler interactions, this agent is a good general option.
-It's more flexible but may be less reliable than the [Tools Agent](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/tools-agent/).
+It's more flexible but may be less accurate than the [Tools Agent](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/tools-agent/).

 Refer to [AI Agent](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/index/) for more information on the AI Agent node itself.